araaks/Oregon_COVID_Visualizer/README.md

-# Oregon COVID Visualizer by County
+# Oregon COVID Visualizer by County in R

 This code tracks Oregon COVID-19 data by county and outputs either an HTML file (to be shared or embedded onto a website or a gif.
 I added the code to create the gif just to see what it would produce, but I ended up finding it more interesting than the HTML file because it shows the data over time.